HL7/hl7.github.io/_docs/01_core_libs-01-multiple-projects.md

 - Ensure that you are working with a consistent SNAPSHOT version of each project in your workspace.
 For example, if you are working with version `5.6.93-SNAPSHOT` of the `org.hl7.fhir.core` project, you should ensure that dependent projects such as `kindling`, `fhir-publisher`, etc. are all using this version.
 - Ensure that you have built and installed projects that other projects may be dependent upon.
 This can be done using the command line, or by using the `Maven` and `Gradle` panels in IDEA.
    - Maven: `mvn install`
-   - Gradle: `gradlew publishMavenJavaPublicationToMavenLocal`
 - Ensure that dependent Maven projects are being built with the most recent dependencies.
   - Find your project in the `Maven` panel.
   - Right click on your project and select `Reload Project` from the context menu.
   - Alternatively, in the terminal you can build with the following options: `mvn clean install -U`
 - Ensure that dependent Gradle projects are being built with the most recent dependencies.
    - Find your project in the `Gradle` panel.
    - Right click on your project and select `Refresh Gradle Dependencies` from the context menu.